Never Miss a Chance to Do the Most Good

 Across our nation, The Salvation Army is there to lend a hand.

-No matter where disaster strikes, The Salvation Army is already there.
+No matter where disaster strikes, The Salvation Army is already there with a comprehensive emergency response plan.

 As one of the most well-known disaster-relief organizations in the country, The Salvation Army is ready with immediate response and recovery plans unique to the community affected.
 Plans forged from decades of recovery efforts and learnings from across the world.